wenyiwy99/Awesome-Long-Term-Memory-on-RAG-Papers/README.md

-# Awesome-LLM-Memory-Papers
+# Awesome-Long-term-Memory-on-RAG-Papers

-Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
-It contains papers, codes, datasets, evaluations, and analyses.
-Any additional things regarding jailbreak, PRs, issues are welcome and we are glad to add you to the contributor list [here](#contributors).
-Any problems, please contact yliu@u.nus.edu.
-If you find this repository useful to your research or work, it is really appreciated to star this repository and cite our papers [here](#Reference). :sparkles:
+Awesome-Long-term-Memory-on-RAG is a collection of state-of-the-art, novel, exciting long-term memory methods based on retrieval-augment generation (RAG).
+It contains papers, codes, and datasets.
+Any additional things regarding memory, PRs, issues are welcome and we are glad to add you to the contributor list [here](#contributors).
+Any problems, please contact yiwen23-c@my.cityu.edu.hk.
+If you find this repository useful to your research or work, it is really appreciated to star this repository. :sparkles: